modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 P3: Mutual Learning (ML).

 OC-09.
 Encourage LC members to listen to and learn from each other. <br>
 OC-10.
-Design social activities that promote productive and respectful interactions.<br>
+Design social activities that promote productive and respectful interactions.
 OC-11.
 Encourage the members of the LC to design and prudently apply the criteria and standards characteristic of the project in which they are involved. <br>
 OC-12.
 Organize multiple structured social activities.